curbengh/curbengh.github.io/source/_posts/edit-multiple-questions-limesurvey.md

 ---
 title: Edit multiple questions on LimeSurvey
-subtitle: List Questions view allows you to edit multiple questions at the same time.
+excerpt: List Questions view allows you to edit multiple questions at the same time.
 date: 2018-10-18
 lastUpdated: 2018-10-26
 tags: